iclr-blogposts/2026/_posts/2026-04-27-zero-rewards.md

 Here we provide a more detailed analysis of why each baseline fails in this zero-reward scenario.

 Before we begin, here are the quick takeaways:
-- Instantiating Progress Rewards is **practically challenging**.
+- Instantiating Progress Rewards <d-cite key="setlur2024rewarding"></d-cite> is **practically challenging**.
-- There is a requirement of a capable base model **to begin with** for VinePPO and to possibly resolve unstable training of Best-of-N aware finetuning.
+- There is a requirement of a capable base model **to begin with** for VinePPO <d-cite key="kazemnejad2024VinePPO"></d-cite> and to possibly resolve unstable training of Best-of-N aware finetuning <d-cite key="chow2024inference"></d-cite>.

 ### 1. Dense rewards are not really dense in VinePPO and Progress Rewards
-Methods like VinePPO and Progress Rewards go beyond Dr.GRPO by computing step-level advantages. **However, non-zero step-level advantages are obtained only when there is a change in the value of the state before and after taking the step.** This means that for VinePPO to produce a non-zero advantage for a step, some of the rollouts under the current policy must succeed.
+Methods like VinePPO <d-cite key="kazemnejad2024VinePPO"></d-cite> and Progress Rewards <d-cite key="setlur2024rewarding"></d-cite> go beyond Dr.GRPO by computing step-level advantages. **However, non-zero step-level advantages are obtained only when there is a change in the value of the state before and after taking the step.** This means that for VinePPO to produce a non-zero advantage for a step, some of the rollouts under the current policy must succeed.
 Similarly, for the Progress Rewards, some of the rollouts under the prover policy must succeed.
 In our setting, we observe that throughout training, neither the current policy nor the policy generates a successful rollout.
 Thus step-level advantages offer no learning signal.

 ### 2. Instantiating a helpful prover to get a meaningful Progress Rewards is hard

 The Progress Rewards <d-cite key="setlur2024rewarding"></d-cite> work notes that a prover that is *too strong or too weak* is ineffective: a strong prover cannot distinguish between *good* and *bad* steps, while a weak prover fails from most intermediate states, resulting in zero step-level advantages and no learning.
 Consequently, they identify two desirable properties for provers: (i) the prover should neither be too strong nor too weak, and (ii) it should be reasonably aligned with the policy being optimized.

 To satisfy these requirements for the Degree-10-Path-10 graph, we experiment with two provers.
-The first, $\pi_{5 \times 5}$, is model trained using Dr.GRPO on the Degree-5-Path-5 task and achieves around 65% accuracy on Degree-10-Path-10, partially satisfying the first property.
-The second, $\pi_{5 \times 5 \text{ mixed with } 10 \times 10}$, is trained using Dr.GRPO on an equal mixture of Degree-5-Path-5 and Degree-10-Path-10 graphs and reaches around 85% accuracy on Degree-10-Path-10.
+The first prover: $\pi_{5 \times 5}$, is a model trained using Dr.GRPO on the Degree-5-Path-5 task and achieves around 65% accuracy on Degree-10-Path-10, partially satisfying the first property.
+The second prover, $\pi_{5 \times 5 \text{ mixed with } 10 \times 10}$, is trained using Dr.GRPO on an equal mixture of Degree-5-Path-5 and Degree-10-Path-10 graphs and reaches around 85% accuracy on Degree-10-Path-10.

-As shown in Fig. 6, both provers have a reasonable success rate on the Degree-10-Path-10 task from the start, giving non-zero step-level advantages early in training.
+As shown in Fig. 6, both provers have a reasonable success rate on the Degree-10-Path-10 task from the start, indicated through non-zero step-level advantages early in training.
 The $\pi_{5 \times 5}$ prover provides non-zero step-level advantages about 50% of the time, while the $\pi_{5 \times 5 \text{ mixed with } 10 \times 10}$ prover does so about 60% of the time.
 However, as seen in Fig. 6, this signal does not lead to better task performance.
-In both cases, the model responses often become degenerate, repeating characters or words to fill the context window. **We believe this happens because the prover policy is not well aligned with the policy being optimized.**
+In both cases, the model responses often become degenerate, repeating characters or words to fill the context window. **We believe this happens because the prover policy is not well aligned with the policy being optimized,** possibly violating the second desirable property mentioned above, even though the prover was obtained using the same base model as the policy (you'd hope this should be a *good* *alignment*).

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid
             path="assets/img/2026-04-27-zero-rewards/figure6a.jpg"
             class="img-fluid rounded z-depth-1"
-            caption="<b>Figure 6a:</b> Fraction of non-zero step advantages ($\hat{A}_{y_{c_i}}^{\mu} \neq 0$ in Equation 6) for two provers: <span style='color: #FF9800;'>μ = Best-of-4(π<sub>5×5</sub>)</span> and <span style='color: #2196F3;'>μ = Best-of-4(π<sub>5×5-mixed-with-10×10</sub>)</span>, where the models were trained on Deg-5-Path-5 alone or mixed with Deg-10-Path-10, respectively.
+            caption="<b>Figure 6a:</b> Fraction of non-zero step advantages for two provers: <span style='color: #FF9800;'>μ = Best-of-4(π<sub>5×5</sub>)</span> and <span style='color: #2196F3;'>μ = Best-of-4(π<sub>5×5-mixed-with-10×10</sub>)</span>, where the models were trained on Deg-5-Path-5 alone or mixed with Deg-10-Path-10, respectively.
 Both models provide non-zero step advantages for Progress Rewards due to their reasonable success rates on the harder task."
         %}
     </div>
     <div class="col-sm mt-3 mt-md-0">